alexissyi/cook_scheduler/design/concepts/UserAuthentication/UserAuthentication.md

 **concept** UserAuthentication

-**purpose** checks whether certain users are allowed to perform certain actions, like editing the cooking assignments
+**purpose** to verify whether certain users are allowed to perform certain actions, like editing the cooking assignments

 **principle** two users are designated foodstuds; a user must be verified as a foodstud before generating cooking assignments or editing the cooking assignments; users are verified before editing user preferences or availability